vlikin/beatmycode/js/angularjs/angulartutorial/README.txt

   I do not understand how it viewCtrl is injected into the route config.
 +17.
 Directive Restrictions
   A - Attribute, C - class name, M - comment, few directives could be applied to a tag.
-+ 18. Directive to Directive Communication
++18.
+Directive to Directive Communication
   Keep attantion to scope isollation.
-19. Directives Talking to Controllers
++19.
+Directives Talking to Controllers
+  $apply = $eval + $digest.
+  $eval - Executes the expression on the current scope and returns the result.
+  $digest - Processes all of the watchers of the current scope and its children.
+  $watch - Registers a listener callback to a variable.
-20. Experimental "Controller as" Syntax
++20.
+Experimental "Controller as" Syntax
+  Controllers wiyhou the variable - scope.
+  It should helps with nested controllers.
 21. Filters
+  It also shows how to inject services into filters.
-22. First Directive
++22.
+First Directive
+  Too simple.
-23. $index, $event, $log
++23. $index, $event, $log
+  $index for ng-repeat.
+  $event - the event object of a element.
+  $log - debugs the angular templates.
-24. Injectors
++24.
+Injectors
+  Shows how to invoke service in the different places(outsite, as controller parameter, by $injector).
 +25.
 Intro to bower
   Bower package manager.
 26. Isolate Scope "&"